signavio/tech-blog/_posts/2017-05-10-natural-language-linting.md

 ![](../2017/vale-lint.png)

-## Natural language linters solve real-life problems
 You might ask yourself why people need tools like natural language linters if basic language-checking functionality comes with most text processing apps.
-The answer is: configurability and testability.
+The answers are: configurability and testability.

-### Configurability
+## Configurability
 Natural language linters don’t only allow you to check text documents for compliance with a predefined set of rules; you can also define rules yourself.
-The snippet below is an excerpt of a configuration that makes the [Vale linter](https://github.com/ValeLint/vale) check if a text complies with [E-Prime](https://en.wikipedia.org/wiki/E-Prime), a subset of the English language that doesn't use any form of *to be*:
+The snippet below is an (incomplete) excerpt of a configuration that makes the [Vale linter](https://github.com/ValeLint/vale) check if a text complies with [E-Prime](https://en.wikipedia.org/wiki/E-Prime), a subset of the English language that doesn't use any form of *to be*:

 ```yml
 extends: existence